Macrometacorp/jsC8/docs/Drivers/JS/Reference/Graph/Vertices.md

 `async graph.vertexCollections([excludeOrphans]): Array<Collection>`

-Fetches all vertex collections from the database and returns an array of _GraphVertexCollection_ instances for the collections.
+Fetches all vertex collections from the fabric and returns an array of _GraphVertexCollection_ instances for the collections.

 **Arguments**